-New job opportunities appear throughout the year so check back regularly or Sign up for JobMail to receive automatic e-mail notification of new job postings in your area of interest.
+New job opportunities appear throughout the year.
+Check back regularly or sign up for JobMail to receive automatic e-mail notifications of new job postings in your area of interest.

 Work-Study Award ÷ Pay Rate = Total Hours